-ELD instruction is consistent and comprehensive, and includes integrated and designated ELD instruction.
-Integrated ELD instruction occurs throughout the school day in every subject area by every teacher who has an EL student in their classroom.
-The ELD, ELA/Literacy, and other content standards are used in tandem to ensure students strengthen their abilities to use academic English as they learn content through English.
-Designated ELD is provided to ELs during a protected time in the regular school day.
-The CA ELD standards are used to build into and from content instruction to build critical language that ELs need to meet the challenging state academic standards.
-LMSV is pursuing principles found in the CA English Learner Roadmap to provide an environment for ELL instruction that demonstrates the understanding that simultaneously developing ELs' linguistic and academic capacities is a shared responsibility of all educators, and that all levels of the school system have a role to play in ensuring the access and achievement of our ELs.
-Principles address the following themes: assets-oriented/needs responsive schools, intellectual quality of instruction and meaningful access, system conditions that support effectiveness, and alignment and articulation within and across systems.
+In La Mesa-Spring Valley Schools, English Language Development (ELD) instruction is consistent, comprehensive, and includes both integrated and designated ELD.
+Integrated ELD occurs throughout the school day in all subject areas and is delivered by every teacher who has multilingual English learner (EL) students in their classroom.
+Teachers use the ELD, ELA/Literacy, and other content standards together to ensure students build academic English skills while accessing and learning grade-level content.

+Designated ELD is provided during a dedicated, protected time within the regular school day.
+This instruction is based on the California ELD Standards and is designed to support English learners in developing the specific language skills they need to meet challenging academic expectations across all subjects.

+LMSV is guided by the principles outlined in the California English Learner Roadmap.
+This framework promotes the understanding that the simultaneous development of language and academic skills is a shared responsibility among all educators.
+It emphasizes that every level of the school system plays a role in ensuring that English learners have equitable access to high-quality instruction and the opportunity to succeed.
+The principles focus on creating schools that are asset-oriented and responsive to student needs, ensuring intellectually rich instruction and meaningful access to content, fostering system conditions that support effective teaching and learning, and maintaining alignment and articulation within and across educational systems.

+Through this comprehensive and collaborative approach, LMSV is committed to ensuring that all English learners thrive-linguistically, academically, and socially.

-- 1: Ensure effective implementation of ELD - At the K-6 level, our Board-approved ELD core curriculum is Wonders.
+1. Ensure effective implementation of ELD

+- At the K-6 level, our Board-approved ELD core curriculum is Wonders.
 At grades 7-8, our ELD core is part of StudySync from McGraw Hill. - Kindergarten-6th grade teachers will implement designated and integrated ELD in conjunction with ELA Wonders.
-7-8 ELD and ELA teachers will implement designated and integrated ELD in conjunction with StudySync. - ELs will receive a minimum of 30 minutes/day of designated ELD aligned with the adopted curriculum. - All content area teachers will use instructional strategies for integrated ELD to meet language demands of complex text including math. - All teachers will use frames and scaffolds for collaborative conversations to support ELs in developing skills for oral academic discourse. - Teachers will utilize strategies to ensure access to academic standards through Guided Language Acquisition Design (GLAD) and other scaffolds with an emphasis on academic language. - 2.
-Ensure access for newcomers through effective instruction and multi-tiered systems of support: - Protocols to immediately provide support to newcomers and refugee children and their families will be implemented. - A Newcomer Kit with multiple resources will be provided to teachers along with professional development on how to use the kit. - In grades 2-8, Benchmark Hello! curriculum to support the first 8-16 weeks of school (survival stage) is implemented at every school. - Social emotional support will be provided to newcomers through a designated social worker.
+7-8 ELD and ELA teachers will implement designated and integrated ELD in conjunction with StudySync. - ELs will receive a minimum of 30 minutes/day of designated ELD aligned with the adopted curriculum. - All content area teachers will use instructional strategies for integrated ELD to meet language demands of complex text including math. - All teachers will use frames and scaffolds for collaborative conversations to support ELs in developing skills for oral academic discourse. - Teachers will utilize strategies to ensure access to academic standards through Guided Language Acquisition Design (GLAD) and other scaffolds with an emphasis on academic language.

+2. Ensure access for newcomers through effective instruction and multi-tiered systems of support:

+- Protocols to immediately provide support to newcomers and refugee children and their families will be implemented. - A Newcomer Kit with multiple resources will be provided to teachers along with professional development on how to use the kit. - In grades 2-8, Benchmark Hello! curriculum to support the first 8-16 weeks of school (survival stage) is implemented at every school. - Social emotional support will be provided to newcomers through a designated social worker.

+3. Kempton Literacy Academy will continue to offer dual-language immersion (Spanish/English) and promote academic success for ELs through grade 5.

+4. Encourage and support meaningful parent, family, and community involvement in the education and success of English learners:

-- 3. Kempton Literacy Academy will continue to offer dual-language immersion (Spanish/English) and promote academic success for ELs through grade 5. - 4.
-Promote parent/family/community engagement in the education of ELs: - Provide targeted parent education to families of EL students - Understanding how to support your child at home and monitor his/her progress - Promoting authentic home-school collaboration - · Increase parent education class offerings - How to help your child at home - Understanding curriculum adoptions - · How to understand/support your child's English language proficiency progress - 5.
-Increase communication/make parents feel welcome and comfortable - Interpretation at parent events - Parent-community liaisons to assist parents with registration and school procedures
+- Understanding how to support your child at home and monitor his/her progress - Promoting authentic home-school collaboration - Increase parent education class offerings: - How to help your child at home - Understanding curriculum adoptions - How to understand/support your child's English language proficiency progress

+5. Increase communication/make parents feel welcome and comfortable

+- Interpretation at parent events - Parent-community liaisons to assist parents with registration and school procedures